Ahrens AR 404

 Fund for the 404 were held up by a "mysterious U.S. government investigation".
-While a $7.5 million dollar loan had been secured from a private Puerto Rican lender, and the Economic Development Administration had released the loan guarantee, the Inspector General's office of the U.S. Department of Agriculture claimed to have found internal irregularities within Ahren so held up the release of funds for five months.
-Different Puerto Rican agencies, such as the Fomento Económico, PRIDCO, and the Governor’s office tried to get the Inspector General's office to expedite the case, none of which were able to obtain any specifics.
+While a $7.5 million loan had been secured from a private Puerto Rican lender, and the Economic Development Administration had released the loan guarantee, the Inspector General's office of the U.S. Department of Agriculture claimed to have found internal irregularities within Ahren so held up the release of funds for five months.
+Different Puerto Rican agencies, such as the Fomento Económico, PRIDCO, and the Governor's office tried to get the Inspector General's office to expedite the case, none of which were able to obtain any specifics.
 Harry Friedman, the Business Editor of the San Juan Star newspaper, was able to get in contact with Margaret Gates, the Inspector General, and was told that Ahrens would be contacted in a few weeks.
 These delays led many involved in the project to speculate that there was work behind the scenes to kill off the 404.
 T. Weller Smith, an Ahrens executive and former employee of Lockheed, marked that the 404 would be competing against the more expensive and more complicated to manufacture C-130 Hercules.
 The unavailability of credit eventually caused the project to be concluded with only two prototypes (one flying) completed.
 The flying prototype ended it's life as a snack bar.